Skip to content

 🏳️ Flags

-Flags are the way to specify the parameters of our request and also the format in which we want our response.
+Flags are the way to specify the parameters of our request.

 Flag Default